cjerdonek/groome-python-expected/docs/releasing.md

 This document contains step-by-step instructions for Pizza maintainers on how to release both the first version and new versions of Pizza.
-For installation instructions or instructions on how to contribute to the project or use the application, consult the README or the [project page](https://github.com/cjerdonek/groome-python-expected).
+For installation instructions or for instructions on how to contribute to the project or use the application, consult the README or [project page](https://github.com/cjerdonek/groome-python-expected).